ConradOsvik/IDATT2003_Boardgame/README.md

 The application currently supports:

 - **Snakes and Ladders** - Classic game with ladders, snakes, and special actions
-- **Monopoly Lite** - Simplified Monopoly with property buying and money management
+- **Simplified Monopoly** - Simplified Monopoly with property buying and money management

 ### Features